Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

 - Include an under-tank heater to help achieve appropriate temperatures.

-- Use paper towels as the substrate, as they are disposable and easy to clean; using paper towels also ensures that your reptile will not be able to ingest any more loose substrate.
+- Use paper towels as the substrate, as they are disposable and easy to replace.
+Using paper towels also ensures that your reptile will not be able to ingest any more loose substrate.

 If your reptile is showing mild symptoms, you will want to first set them up in an enclosure that is free of loose substrate.
 Then, follow the method below: